GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 Refer to this [step-by-step](./CR_DEPLOY.md) on how to deploy this tool using Cloud Run.

+# Dataform and DBT
+See the [examples page](./EXAMPLES.md#dataform-and-dbt-query-extraction) for information on extracting SQL from Dataform and DBT

 # Flags and arguments
 ## Specify Input
 ### To read inline query